 Below are some of our favourite resources (list not exhaustive).
 Many of these resources have been highlighted on our Facebook page in previous posts.

 ♦ From Reframing Autism, How To Talk To Children About Autism, a step-by-step guide on how to introduce and normalise differences from a very young age and help Autistic children embrace who they are.
 This webinar includes many references to additional resources.
 A shorter, accessible overview can be found here.

-Many Autistic young people find it helpful and reassuring to learn from the stories of other Autistic young people.
-Here are some of those stories:
+Many Autistic young people find it helpful and reassuring to learn from the experiences of other Autistic young people.
+Here are some of their stories and insights:

 ♦ From the I CAN team, our Humans On The Autism Spectrum series offers insights and advice from Autistic members of our network.
 Our 2020 series featured soon-to-be and recent school leavers.

 ♦ From ABC TV + iview, What It’s Like…Living On The Autism Spectrum.
 Currently only available in Australia.

 ♦ From 11-year-old Cadence of I am Cadence – Growing Up Unique via Reframing Autism, a self-directed documentary, Bouncing Words, in which she shares her reflections on communication as a non-speaking Autistic young person.